Why Doesn't Codeine Work for Me? The CYP2D6 Explanation

 The same applies to tramadol, which also requires CYP2D6 activation.
 If codeine does not work for you, tramadol may not work either — for the exact same reason.

-Upload your 23andMe or AncestryDNA data and get your Pain & Anesthesia Report.
+Upload your 23andMe or AncestryDNA data and get your Pain & Anesthesia results — OPRM1, COMT, BDNF, and ANKK1.
+CYP2D6 itself cannot be called from a genotyping array, so we do not report it.

 On the other end of the spectrum, about 1–2% of people are CYP2D6 ultrarapid metabolizers.
 Their bodies convert codeine into morphine too quickly, producing higher-than-expected morphine levels from a standard dose.
 This can cause serious side effects including excessive sedation and respiratory depression.
 CPIC clinical guidelines recommend avoiding codeine entirely in ultrarapid metabolizers.